Turing Robot: Affective Computing Engine

 The Affective Computing Engine of Turing OS enables robots to have the same ability to demonstrate affection as humans.
 The Turing OS develops a mature affective computing engine for robots, which assists robots in understanding and expressing human emotions.
 The affective computing engine of the Turing OS has two components: human emotion recognition and human-like emotion expression.

 Cognitive Enhancement Engine

 The Cognitive Enhancement Engine of Turing OS enables robots to have the same thinking ability as humans.
 Based on research into human macro-thinking models and micro-thinking models, the Turing OS provides powerful thinking for robots, and enables robots to operate in multiple macro- and micro-thinking modes.
-As a result, these robots can have thinking ability similar to that of humans.
-Robots with the Turing OS attain the thinking level of children aged 4 to 5.
+Macro-thinking is characterized by larger, observable events while micro-thinking is characterized by smaller, more thoughtful/personal moments.
+Robots with the Turing OS attain the thinking level of children aged four to five.

 The Cognitive Enhancement Engine includes 26 types of macro thinking and 10,140 types of micro thinking.